mimblewimble/grin/doc/pow/pow.md

 reasonably short block times that allow new transactions to be quickly processed.

-If the graph size is too low and the easiness too high, for instance, then many cuckoo cycle solutions can easily be found for a given block, and the POW will start to favour those who can hash faster, precisely what Cuckoo Cycles is trying to avoid.
+If the graph size is too low and the easiness too high, for instance, then many cuckoo cycle solutions can easily be found for a given block, and the POW will start to favour those who can hash faster, precisely what Cuckoo Cycle is trying to avoid.
 If the graph is too large and easiness too low, however, then it can potentially take any solver a long time to find a solution in a single graph, well outside a window in which you'd like to stop to collect new transactions.

-These values are currently set to 2^12 for the graph size and 50% for the easiness value, however they are only temporary values for testing.
+These values are currently set to 2^12 for the graph size and 50% (as fixed by Cuckoo Cycle) for the easiness value, however the size is only a temporary values for testing.
 The current miner implementation is very unoptimised, and the graph size will need to be changed as faster and more optimised Cuckoo Cycle algorithms are put in place.

 ### Pooling Capability